 (b) Upon being informed of a request for discontinuance of treatment, the facility shall promptly:

-(1) inform the resident that the request will be made known to the physician or advanced practice registered nurse who ordered the resident's treatment;
+(1) inform the resident that the request will be made known to the physician, advanced practice registered nurse, or physician assistant who ordered the resident's treatment;

-(2) inform the physician or advanced practice registered nurse of the resident's request; and
+(2) inform the physician, advanced practice registered nurse, or physician assistant of the resident's request; and

-(3) work with the resident and the resident's physician or advanced practice registered nurse to comply with chapter 145C.
+(3) work with the resident and the resident's physician, advanced practice registered nurse, or physician assistant to comply with chapter 145C.

 (c) This section does not require the facility to discontinue treatment, except as may be required by law or court order.